wlcreate/Pit-Stop/README.md

  * [React Router](https://reacttraining.com/react-router/web/guides/quick-start)

  ## Build Status
- * This project was completed for the purpose of the project presentation deadline.
+ * This project was completed in 11 days for the purpose of the project presentation.

+## Future Features
+ * Improve design elements
+ * Implement IBM Watson Tone Analyzer to see what mood a reflection is
+ * Have more of an international scope, especially for latitude and longitude, with Geocoding
+ * Incorporate trip planner aspects
+ * Notification when flights to places visited are cheap

  ## Acknowledgements
 I would like to thank: